DarthWakamiya/NightWatch-EDR/README.md

 opening an application, or accessing files triggers an instant notification to your Telegram.

-This project implements Host based Monitoring and Security Automation (SOAR) concepts on a personal scale using Python and n8n.
+This project implements Host Intrusion Detection System (HIDS) based Monitoring and Security Automation (SOAR) concepts on a personal scale using Python and n8n.

 ---